-Food in India is overwhelmingly defined by culture and tradition.
-With over 22 nationally recognised languages across 36 sovereign states and regions, there is bound to be diverse interpretations of food.
+Traditional Indian cuisine is overwhelmingly defined by culture and tradition.
+With 23 nationally recognised languages, across 36 sovereign states and regions, there is bound to be diverse interpretations of cuisine.
 Situated in the state of Uttar Pradesh, central-north India, Varanasi sits firmly in ‘Chaat’ territory.
 “What is Chaat?”, you ask.
 These small-yet-filling snacks come in different sizes, shapes and styles.
 Common examples you’re sure to come across include: Aloo Chaat, Sev-Puri, Papdi Chaat, Mixed Chaat and Palak Chaat.
 Chaats are a collision of Indian spices, tamarind sauce, fried flakes, cream, cilantro and potato!
-For first-time travellers, it’s wise to choose a busy stall or dine-in to avoid the infamous Delhi Belly.
+For first-time travellers, it’d be wise to choose a busy stall or dine-in to avoid the infamous Delhi Belly.
 Over and above the savoury chaats, Varanasi is notorious for its sumptuous desserts, like Pedha, Gulab Jamun, Rasgulla and Jalebi.
 If you have a sweet-tooth, plan ahead and book your next dental appointment now.

-I mentioned above that many Hindus make the pilgrimage to Varanasi to reconcile their interpretation of the ancient faith with the resident Masters.
-After reading and listening to countless stories from and of the Ganga, the feeling of actually being in the city for the first time is truly a sensory nirvana.
+I mentioned above that many Hindus make the pilgrimage to Varanasi to reconcile their interpretation of the ancient faith with resident Masters.
+After reading and listening to countless stories from and of Mother Ganga, the feeling of actually being in the city for the first time is truly a sensory nirvana.
 Within moments of being on Ghats, Varanasi’s unparalleled influence on Hindu art and literature is so ubiquitously clear.
 To that end, I like to call it the religion of Varanasi.
 A place where anyone can enter, fuse history with faith and leave with a sense of fulfilment.
-Whichever faith you follow, whatever doctrine you believe, whoever you pray to, in the religion of Varanasi there will always be common unity.
+Whichever faith you follow, whatever doctrine you adhere to, idol or not; in the religion of Varanasi there will always be common unity.